-Survey
+Provider Survey

-The study team fielded a survey of child care providers, which was conducted from February 2023 to July 2023 and was designed to investigate provider demographics, experiences with child care subsidies and reimbursements, factors that are important for improving their business, and challenges to the success of their business.
+The study team fielded a survey of child care providers, which was conducted from February 2023 to July 2023 and was designed to investigate provider demographics, experiences with child care subsidies and reimbursements, factors that are important for improving their businesses, and challenges to the success of their businesses.
 The survey was completed by 234 providers, with a response rate of 12%.
 The study sample was broadly reflective of New Mexico's overall provider population in terms of geography and rurality, and in terms of the care setting (e.g. home-based versus center-based).
 Detailed sample characteristics are available upon request.
 In general, providers reported that New Mexico's child care expansion policies have provided them with additional funds that they have invested in their businesses in a variety of ways.
 Providers expressed an ongoing need for additional supports, especially toward increasing staff wages for recruitment and retention, providing staff professional development, and financing capital improvements.
 Some key findings from the provider survey are:

 - Providers reported they have used funding from increased child care subsidy reimbursement rates to invest in their businesses in multiple ways.
-Specifically, among the 86% of the total sample who accept child care subsidies: - " 63% have made improvements to facilities - " 59% have increased the quality of care - " 43% have increased educator wages - " 26% have increased the number of children in care - " 25% have hired more teaching staff - Providers reported they were enrolling more families than they previously had in the newly eligible income range for subsidies (about \$64,000 to \$103,000 per year for a family of three).
-Specifically: - " 62% report enrolling more families in the newly eligible income range - " 40% say expansion policies have not impacted their slots available for lower income families.
-A minority of respondents (15%) report having fewer slots available for lower income families as higher income families increase their share of enrollment - Most providers (86%) perceived that New Mexico's child care subsidy expansion policies have been effective.
+Specifically, among the 86% of the total sample who accept child care subsidies: - " 63% have made improvements to facilities - " 59% have increased the quality of care - " 43% have increased educator wages - " 26% have increased the number of children in care - " 25% have hired more teaching staff - Providers reported they were enrolling more families than they previously had in the newly eligible income range for subsidies (about \$64,000 to \$103,000 per year for a family of three at the time of interviews).
+Specifically: - " 62% report enrolling more families in the newly eligible income range. - " 40% say expansion policies have not impacted their slots available for lower income families.
+A minority of respondents (15%) report having fewer slots available for lower income families as higher income families increase their share of enrollment. - Most providers (86%) perceived that New Mexico's child care subsidy expansion policies have been effective.
 Of those, 43% said they have been very effective or extremely effective.
-A minority of providers (14%) said the policies have not been effective.
+A minority of providers (14%) said the policies have not been effective. - Providers were split on whether increased subsidy reimbursement rates adequately reflect the true costs of quality care.
+Of the sample, 37% said yes, 39% said no, and 22% were uncertain.
+After the survey had closed, reimbursement rates increased again, effective August 2023.
+This increase boosted the average per-child rate by 20-30% in an effort to offset inflation and support increased compensation for child care professionals. - Nearly half of providers (45%) had not changed the prices they charge families who pay privately for care.
+Those who had changed their private pay rates were split as to whether their prices had increased (20%) or decreased (18%).
+The remainder of providers did not accept subsidies.